arukemre/Natural-Language-Processing-with-Pytorch-KFold-Optuna/README.md

   where:

-  True Positive [TP] = your prediction is 1, and the ground truth is also 1 - you predicted a positive and that's true!
+  * True Positive [TP] = your prediction is 1, and the ground truth is also 1 - you predicted a positive and that's true!
-  False Positive [FP] = your prediction is 1, and the ground truth is 0 - you predicted a positive, and that's false.
+  * False Positive [FP] = your prediction is 1, and the ground truth is 0 - you predicted a positive, and that's false.
-  False Negative [FN] = your prediction is 0, and the ground truth is 1 - you predicted a negative, and that's false.
+  * False Negative [FN] = your prediction is 0, and the ground truth is 1 - you predicted a negative, and that's false.

 ## Preprocessing steps
+  * Train and Test dataframes contains tweet phrases.Target have consist of two class.We are predicting whether a given tweet is about a real disaster or   not.
+If so, predict a 1.
+If not, predict a 0.
+  First,We applied preprocessing function over tweets.This functions remove puncations from words and ignore some stopwords from  tweets.We applied all.   function before split test data from train data.
+Theni,Added all words at a  dictionary that contain uniuqe words and unique key.
+Namely, We labeled     words like an  integer value.
+Then we created new train and test dataframe accoridng this labeled data

 ## Implementation with Pytorch and sklearn

 * The K Fold Cross Validation is used to evaluate the performance of the RNN(LSTM) model on the dataset.
 This method is implemented using the sklearn    library, while the model is trained using Pytorch.Happening all of this we tuned parameters with `optuna`.